Just-A-Visitor/Algorithmic-Pseudocode/ReadMe.md

 * If you want to code a different implementation than what is already present (for example, _iterative_ instead of _recursive_, constant space instead of linear space, etc), please create a new sub-folder inside the root directory.

 * Don't include a lot of comments in the pseudocode (it just means that the code is not self-expressive).
 However, if the algorithm is highly non-trivial and you would like to include some explanation, please do so before or after the pseudocode.
-Refer to this [link](Pseudocode/Heaps/Median%20in%20a%20Stream%20of%20Integers/Min_Max%20Heaps.pdf) for example.
+Refer to this [link](Pseudocode/Heaps/Median%20in%20a%20Stream%20of%20Integers/Median%20in%20Stream.pdf) for example.

 * Do **not** create a **ReadMe** file inside the newly created folder.
-If you want to submit the code with which you tested your pseudocode, you can add it in the **Validation Codes** folder following the same heirarchy.
+If you want to submit the code with which you tested your pseudocode, you can add it in the **Validation Codes** folder following the same hierarchy.

 * If you borrow the code from any online/offline source, please remember to cite it.